lokearm/armchar-swish/DataStructure.md

 + `prepareRecord` when the CharacterMap is created
 + graphs as augmented and merged when loaded in `ArM.Load.getGraph`
+    - `prepareSchema` on schemaGraph
+    - `prepareResources` on resourceGraph
+    - reseources is merged from resourceGraph and schemaGraph
+    - `applyRDFS` on resources
+    - `prepareCS` on character
+    - `prepareInitialCharacter $ merge schemaGraph characterGraph'`

 == Derivation of the CharacterSheet